 The spirit of the Edinburgh Enlightenment can still be found at the home of the Royal Society of Edinburgh, an educational charity set up in 1783 and based at this location since 1907.

-Events: The Royal Society free lectures can be booked online, by email and by phone.
+The Royal Society free lectures and public conferences each year.
+They can be booked online, by email and by phone.